Starts: October 17, 2018 9:00 am | Ends: October 17, 2018 4:00 pm

 We will explore how -ism’s are created, demonstrated, and perpetuated in educational institutions and discuss what can be done to counteract and prevent harm.
 We will demonstrate strategies to interrupt hate that arises in our everyday interactions.
 We will also discuss how to productively engage situations while being mindful of safety issues and centering the needs of the people being targeted.

 Go deeper in your search for effective strategies!
-Join us the prior day for Exploring Identity for Adults Who Work with Youth.
+Join us for Exploring Identity for Adults Who Work with Youth.

 - Prerequisite: None